 - arrangements for periodic site inspections

-- staff health and safety training, including assessment of risk
+- staff health and safety training, including managing risks and risk assessment at work

 - recording and reporting accidents to staff, pupils and visitors – including Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)

-- dealing with health and safety emergencies, including procedures and contacts
+- how to deal with emergency procedures, including procedures and contacts

 - occupational health services

-- how you will investigate accidents and incidents to understand causes
+- how to investigate accidents and incidents to understand causes

-- how you will monitor and report performance and effectiveness of the health and safety policy
+- how to monitor and report performance and effectiveness of the health and safety policy

 4. Assessing and managing risks